noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 [Ummm...
 What's happening?]

-[....Mi-Miyama-san?!
+[...Mi-Miyama-san?!
 H-How in the world did you do that?!]

 [Eh?
 No, I didn't really do anything...]